-The service will be accessible to all individuals regardless of gender, ensuring fair and consistent access to information, advice, and post-diagnostic support.
+The service will be accessible to all individuals regardless of sex, ensuring fair and consistent access to information, advice, and post-diagnostic support.

 Women are more likely to undertake unpaid caring roles for people living with dementia.
 The service is expected to have a positive impact by providing practical and emotional support to carers, helping reduce carer strain.